rocket-pool/old.docs.rocketpool.net/src/overview/glossary.md

 *See insurance.*

 ## Contract, (Smart)
-An ethereum program (smart contract) that is used to perform a set of programmed functions.
-Rocket Pool smart contracts include the deposit pool, minipool validator formation, and issue and track various token interactions on the ethereum chain.
+An Ethereum program (smart contract) that is used to perform a set of programmed functions.
+Rocket Pool smart contracts include the deposit pool, minipool validator formation, and issue and track various token interactions on the Ethereum chain.

 ## Client
 A client is an implementation of Ethereum software that verifies all transactions in each block, keeping the network secure and the data accurate. *See also eth1 client and eth2 client.*

 ## Custodial
-Centralized service that manages the entire ETH staking process on behalf of the user and retains quote custody quote over private validator keys in withdrawal keys. *See also non-custodial.*
+Centralized service that manages the entire ETH staking process on behalf of the user and retains "custody" over private validator keys and withdrawal keys. *See also non-custodial.*

 ## DAO (Decentralized Autonomous Organization)
 An organization represented by rules encoded as a computer program that is transparent, controlled by the organization members, and not influenced by a central government.

 ## Deposit Pool
 The amount of ETH ready to be staked.
 The deposit pool is funded by regular users when they swap ETH for rETH.
-This ETH is the amount that awaiting to be paired with node operators in the node operator queue.
+This ETH is the amount that is waiting to be paired with node operators in the node operator queue.

 ## ETH
 The fundamental cryptocurrency coin generated and used by the Ethereum protocol.